Current Job & Internship Opportunities

 Students and alumni need to register with Viking Career Link to access full job descriptions.
 For information about opportunities, or for assistance using Viking CareerLink, contact WWU Career Services at (360) 650-3240, or visit their office in Old Main 280.

 What are my Career Options?

 You have a competitive advantage in today's information society.
 The solid base you receive in research design, data analysis, statistics and sociological concepts enables you to compete for positions in research, policy analysis, program evaluation, and other social science endeavors.
 Given the breadth, adaptability and utility of sociology, you'll find a wide variety of opportunities open to you.
 You also have a strong foundation for Graduate School.

 See these links:

-See Western's Majors Report and Employment Status of Recent Graduates.
+See Employment Status of Recent Graduates.
 Sociology grads have taken jobs as Juvenile Rehab Counselors, Police Officers, Customer Service Managers, Job Training Coordinators, Social Science Researchers, and more.